Why Venice Winter?

 ...Events during Venice Winter

-6th January: Festival Epifania: The festival represents a significant part of the Italian Christmas.
-This whole celebration of Epiphany is a typical annual event only in Venice Italy.
+January 6: Festival Epifania: The festival represents a significant part of the Italian Christmas.
+This whole celebration of Epiphany is a typical annual event in Italy.
+In Venice they extend the festival with a regatta, which makes it special.

-During Epifania, the kind witch "La Befana" is playing a significant role.
-The story goes that the witch on the night of January 5 is flying around on her broomstick.
+The kind witch, "La Befana," plays a significant role during Epifania.
+The story goes that the witch is flying around on her broomstick on the night of January 5.
 She is climbing chimneys to give candy and gifts to children.
-And La Befana leaves for naughty children coal in their socks behind.
+And La Befana leaves naughty children coal in their socks behind.

 Recent Articles

-The legend says; the three kings stopped the night before they came to baby Jesus at the home of an old woman to ask directions.
+The legend says that the three kings stopped the night before they came to baby Jesus at an older woman's home to ask for directions.
 They invited her to join their journey, but she refused because she was too busy.
-Then a shepherd asked the old woman to accompany him on his trip, but again she rejected the offer.
+Then, a shepherd asked the older woman to accompany him on his trip, but again, she rejected the offer.

-Later that evening the old woman saw a bright light in the sky and took this as a sign.
+Later that evening, the older woman saw a bright light in the sky and took this as a sign.
 She decided to follow the three kings and the shepherds on their way.
 She carried gifts and some items that belonged to her deceased child.
-But unfortunately, the old woman got lost on her way to the baby Jesus.
+But unfortunately, the older woman got lost on her way to the baby Jesus.
 She is now still flying around on her broomstick.
-With bringing gifts to children, she hopes to find baby Jesus.
+By bringing gifts to children, she hopes to find baby Jesus.

 La Befana Regatta Venice Italy